Los Angeles Times sold to local billionaire for $500 million

 The deal includes The San Diego Union-Tribune, various titles in the California News Group and the assumption of $90 million in pension liabilities.

-The announcement Wednesday means that for the first time in 18 years the Times will be under local ownership.

 Soon-Shiong takes over in a time of turmoil at the paper.
-The Times just replaced its top editor, the third switch at the top job in the newsroom in six months.
-Publisher Ross Levinsohn is on unpaid leave after revelations that he was a defendant in two sexual harassment lawsuits elsewhere.
+The Times just replaced its top editor, the third switch at the position in the newsroom in six months.
+Publisher Ross Levinsohn had been on unpaid leave after revelations that he was a defendant in two sexual harassment lawsuits elsewhere.
+Tronc announced Wednesday that Levinsohn has been cleared of any wrongdoing and would be reinstated as CEO of its newly reorganized Tribune Interactive division.

 Journalists voted last month to unionize for the first time in the paper's 136-year history.

-Clashes between The Los Angeles Times and Tribune Co., which changed its name to Tronc Inc., erupted not long after it acquired the West Coast paper in 2000.
+Clashes between the Los Angeles Times and Tribune Co., which changed its name to Tronc Inc., erupted not long after it acquired the West Coast paper in 2000.
 Staff at the Times bristled over what it considered a string of bad decisions made from hundreds of miles away in Chicago.
+Tronc owns the Chicago Tribune.

 Publisher John Puerner stepped down at the Times, as did his successor, Jeffrey Johnson, shortly after.